Campfire Audio is a very well known name in the IEM industry for its premium quality IEMs, built with outstanding craftsmanship and amazing tuning.

 The build quality in hand feels very premium but I fear the blue color might wear off the edges with time.

-The tip of the earpieces is black in color giving the entire blue-black color scheme to the earpieces, and to complement this the wire included with the package has black colored silicone sleeve to them.
+The tip of the earpieces is black in color giving the entire blue-black color scheme to the earpieces.
+To complement this the wire included with the package has black colored silicone sleeve to them.

-The wire is a 4 core braided Y split wire with 2 core to both the sides, the wire feels premium and terminated at a 3.5mm L shaped plug with Campfire Audio logo engraved on the top of the plug.
+The wire is a 4 core braided Y split wire with 2 core to both the sides.
+The wire feels premium and terminated at a 3.5mm L shaped plug.
+The plug has a Campfire Audio logo on top.

 Campfire has also included the Final Audio E tips with the package.
 These tips make the fit very good and seal the ear canal completely blocking the outside noise.